Health and wellbeing projects of the Centre for Construction Work Health and Safety Research.

 The aims of the research are to:

-- Develop recommendations for strategies that can effectively reduce risk factors for chronic disease in the Australian construction industry, and
+- Develop recommendations for strategies that can effectively reduce risk factors for chronic disease in the Australian construction industry

 - Evaluate the generalisability of an innovative approach to the development, implementation and evaluation of health promotion strategies in construction projects.

-- Recommendations for organisations about the implementation strategy to maximize the adoption of health promotion strategies within the construction project context, and
+- Recommendations for organisations about the implementation strategy to maximize the adoption of health promotion strategies within the construction project context

 - Recommendations about a generalisable and robust assessment protocol for developing, implementing and evaluating worker-focused health promotion strategies.